Konya: Ancient history

 During the Hellenistic period the town was ruled by the kings of Pergamon.
 As Attalus III, the last king of Pergamon, was about to die without an heir, he bequeathed his kingdom to the Roman Republic.
 Once incorporated into the Roman Empire, under emperor Claudius, the city's name was changed to Claudiconium.
 During the reign of emperor Hadrianus it was known as Colonia Aelia Hadriana.

+John Henry Haynes.
+Konya's Ince Minareli Medrese.
+1901.

+Üçler Cemetery in Konya.
+In the background are the Mausoleum of Mevlana and the Sultan Selim Mosque.

 Saint Paul and Iconium

 Paul and Silas probably visited Konya during Paul's Second Missionary Journey in about AD 50, as well as near the beginning of his Third Missionary Journey several years later.

 According to the apocryphal Acts of Paul and Thecla, Iconium was also the birthplace of Saint Thecla, who saved the city from attack by the Isaurians in 354.

+An old photo of Konya with an unknown date.

 Byzantine Era

+Kılıç Arslan II Kiosk, Konya Seljuk Palace.
+19th century, by Garabed K. Solakian.

 Under the Byzantine Empire, the city became the seat of a bishop, and in c.
 370 was raised to the status of a metropolitan see for Lycaonia, with Saint Amphilochius as the first metropolitan bishop.
 In the 7th century it became part of the Anatolic Theme and was, together with the nearby (Caballa) Kaballah Fortress (Turkish: Gevale Kalesi) (location) a frequent target of Arab attacks during the Arab–Byzantine wars in the eighth to tenth century, being captured by Arabs in 723–724.
 The rebellious general Andronikos Doukas used the Kaballah fortress as his base in 905–906.
 During the tenth or eleventh century the church of Saint Amphilochius was constructed inside the citadel of Kaballa, housing the tomb of the saint which the Turks later believed to be the tomb of Plato, renaming the church to Eflâtun Mescidi (mosque of Plato).
 The monastery of Saint Chariton, another local from Iconium, was located a few miles away in Sylata.

+An old photograph of the Aziziye Mosque in Konya.

-The Seljuk Turks first raided the area in 1069, but a period of chaos overwhelmed Anatolia after the Seljuk victory in the Battle of Manzikert in 1071, and the Norman mercenary leader Roussel de Bailleul rose in revolt at Iconium.
-The city was finally conquered by the Seljuks in 1084.
+The Seljuk commander Afshin attacked Iconium in 1069, but was defeated by Manuel Komnenos.
+However, he returned a few months later, defeated a force led by Philaretos Brachamios and sacked the city.
+Following the Seljuk victory at the Battle of Manzikert in 1071, the Norman mercenary leader Roussel de Bailleul rose in revolt at Iconium.
+The city was conquered by the Seljuks in 1084.